debpal/OptiDamTool/docs/userguide.rst

 Raster Extension without NoData Region
 ------------------------------------------

-Using the ``region_buffer.tif`` raster generated in the :ref:`model_region_extension` section,
+Using the ``region_buffer.tif`` raster generated in the :ref:`ref_model_region_extension` section,
-the stream raster produced in the :ref:`dem_to_stream` section is extended, and NoData cells are filled with valid values.
+input rasters for WaTEM/SEDEM, such as the stream raster produced in the :ref:`ref_dem_to_stream` section, are spatially extended.
+During this process, NoData areas are replaced with a specified fill value, resulting in a continuous raster suitable for further analysis.

 .. code-block:: python

-    # stream rater extension with extended model region
+    # stream raster extension with extended model region
-    watemsedem.raster_extension_without_nodata(
+    watemsedem.raster_extension(
         input_file=r"C:\users\username\output_folder\stream_lines.tif",
         fill_value=0,
         region_file=r"C:\users\username\output_folder\region_buffer.tif",